Skip to main content

 ViewModule is a view module with a component, which is completely different from React class component.
 The component of ViewModule is a function component that is used for the state connection between the module and the UI (using useConnector()) and for the application view bootstrap.

-spawn() transfers class methods execution from the client app to the server app and synchronizes the state to all client apps.
-It is inspired by the Actor model, but unlike other actor models, reactant-share's spawn() does not create new threads.
+delegate() transfers class methods execution from the client app to the server app and synchronizes the state to all client apps.
+It is inspired by the Actor model, but unlike other actor models, reactant-share's delegate() does not create new threads.

 • createSharedApp()